DairyWeb3638077/StreamerVSChat/README.md

 Discord AT [DISCORD](https://discord.gg/G2ns5C7kU6)

 ## How to use the commands
-### We have now ability to make custom commands!
-For more information, check out the [wiki](https://github.com/CorwinDev/StreamerVSChat/wiki#custom-commands-setup)

 We have over 20 commands that you can use to control the streamer:
 | Command | Description |